troycox/bigcommerce-api-docs/resources/coupons.md

 ### GET coupons/id.json
-GET a customer from a store
+GET a coupon from a store

 #### Request
 This GET request does not take any parameters.